Need help with the Common App Additional Information section? Enroll in our college application boot camp to get the counseling and advising you need.

 - Testing: This section includes your standardized test scores, including ACT or SAT, TOEFL (if required for non-native English speakers), and AP, IB, or SAT subject tests.

 - Activities: In this section, you are able to list up to 10 extracurricular activities and how you were involved.
 This includes how many years you participated, how often, and any leadership positions held.

-- Writing: This is the all-important personal essay.
+- Writing: This is the all-important personal statement.
 You will write a 650-word essay from 1 of 7 prompts.
 You will also have the chance to explain any disciplinary history on your record.
 The Additional Information section is located here.

 - Courses & Grades: In this section, you will enter in your courses and grades received.
 This is required for some colleges.

 - College-Specific Questions: Some schools choose to ask additional questions, which will be listed in this section.
 These questions vary and often cover things like your academic interest or program, your state of residence, or preferences about school housing.